 Citroen C5 Aircross Hybrid review

-The C5 Aircross Hybrid is yet another option for company-car users after a plug-in SUV.
+The C5 Aircross Hybrid is one of many options for company-car users who want a plug-in SUV.
 It's cheap to run, but beaten by rivals in some respects

 - Distinctive design inside and out